the glorious Liberty

 The apostle Paul likewise wrote and warned often of this need for self discipline and faithful stewardship as requirements for entering the resurrection kingdom.

 - 2 CORINTHIANS 4:17-18 For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; while we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal.

 The troubles of this present life works for the believer.
 These so-called afflictions can effect in him that which is necessary to produce the fruit of the spirit.
 All which is eternal; righteousness, godliness and perfectness are the virtues and attributes which the believer needs for entering into his inheritance in the eternal kingdom of GOD.

 - 1 CORINTHIANS 6:9-10 Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.

 "Be not deceived" was Paul's plain warning.
+Apparently some were being deceived.
 Those individuals who had given themselves over to the pleasures of their flesh and had failed to nurture and produce the fruit of the spirit were evidently going to find themselves shut out of the kingdom when their present life had come to its conclusion.